oschweitzer/learning-resources/nodejs_lesson.md

 ### Cookies

 A cookie is piece of information send by a server and stored in the client browser.
-This cookie can then be send by the client within a HTTP request to the same server.
+This cookie can then be send by the client within an HTTP request to the same server.
 This allows the server to know if two requests come from the same client.
 It is mostly used for data tracking, sessions (shopping cart, game score, logins...) or custom configuration (user preferences, themes...).

 To create a cookie, the server needs to set the HTTP header 'Set-Cookie' with a key-value pair.
 The client will store this value, and then the server should look at the 'Cookie' header to check if the cookie is present.